cefn/lauf/apps/counter/README.md

 # Counter (Typescript)

 This simple Typescript app defines shared state independently of React, then binds React views and controls to it.
-See also the [../counter-js/](Javascript version of this app)
+See also the [Javascript version of this app](../counter-js/)

 Visit https://codesandbox.io/s/github/cefn/lauf/tree/main/apps/counter to see the code and run it in an sandbox

-See [src/index.ts](index.ts) to understand how it works.
+See [index.ts](src/index.ts) to understand how it works.

 Use `pnpm install` then `pnpm run start` to demo the application locally.